Amanda Ziegelmann, LPN

 Being a doula is a continuation of who she is, a wife and mother, to the next generation.
 BJ hopes her passion for these two areas of life will be of some help to others she serves in the role of doula.

-Jana is a Certified Birth and Postpartum (DONA) Doula as well as a Certified Childbirth Educator.
+Jana is a Certified Postpartum (DONA) Doula as well as a Certified Childbirth Educator.
 She is the proud mother of 5 wonderful children.
 Before Jana became a doula, she spent time as a mentor for pregnant women in need.
 She has a love for this special time in a woman’s life and she brings that passion to each one of her clients.
-Jana finds joy in witnessing the birth of a baby, a mother, and a family.
-Her goal is to help mothers fully experience and appreciate the blessings of pregnancy and childbirth.
+Jana finds joy in helping families gain confidence as new parents!

 Janene knew the founder of the Doula Foundation and thought it was such a wonderful organization.
 When she retired, becoming a doula seemed like such a perfect way to combine some of the skills she gained while teaching and counseling.
 She learned during those years how to listen, instruct, guide, connect, and nurture a wide variety of personalities.
 She really loved the idea of working with women and their families one-on-one during such an important time in their lives.
-Janene loves to be there to listen to women’s desires and fears concerning birth, and to meet their needs as best as she can–including finding resources, supporting them through either a medicated or non-medicated birth, and helping them postpartum.
+Janene loves to be there to listen to women’s desires and fears concerning motherhood, and to meet their needs as best as she can–including finding resources and supporting them through the first few months postpartum.

 Amy is a Certified Birth and Postpartum (DONA) Doula.
 She is married and a mother to 6 beautiful children.
 Amy loves the blessing of motherhood and understands the challenges that go along with it.
 She has the experience of her own 5 births as well as the experience of adopting.
 She spent many years dedicated to caring for her family as her only full time job.